In an economy of distraction, your website is either a precision instrument or background noise. We build the former.

 Traditional platforms like WordPress must execute server-side processes for every page request: query the database, run PHP scripts, assemble the page, then deliver it.
 Every plugin adds processing time.
 Every theme introduces code bloat.

-A headless static site pre-renders every page at build time.
+An SSG website pre-renders every page at build time.
 When a user requests your homepage, they receive a finished HTML file from a CDN – no database queries, no server processing, no waiting.
 The difference is measurable in hundreds of milliseconds, and those milliseconds directly impact your revenue.

 Dynamic CMS platforms present a large attack surface.
 WordPress alone accounts for approximately 43% of all websites globally, making it one of the most targeted platforms for malware, brute-force attacks, and plugin vulnerabilities.